- Buy & Sell

 Number of positions available:

-Six volunteer technologists for two to six month terms in the period: April 1 through October 31
+Two to six month terms in the period: April 1 through October 31

 Address at which volunteering will take place